a stream of water that contains lithium

 Lithium is a mainstay for treating bipolar disorder.
 Side effects are scary, but could low-dose supplements be safer and more effective for mood disorders?

 You will also find out about low-dose lithium in water as a potential preventive against suicide.
 There is also interest in low doses of this element for treating depression and possibly even ADHD.
-Here is a link to a free podcast about this intriguing application.
+Here is a link to our free podcast about this intriguing application.

 Lithium Is Not Benign: